White House urges cities to use COVID funds to hire cops, despite police skepticism

 Nearly 70 officers have quit in Seattle this year, creating a staffing crisis after 180 officers walked away in 2020.
 Exit interviews linked the departures to an anti-police climate among city officials.

-At least 79 Philadelphia police officers opted for the city’s Deferred Retirement Option Program, meaning they will retire within four years, the city said in April.
-During the same period last year, 13 officers took the program.
+At least 79 Philadelphia police officers took advantage of the city’s Deferred Retirement Option Program, meaning they will retire within four years, the city said in April.
+During the same period last year, 13 officers took the option.

-In the District of Columbia, nearly 400 officers have turned in their badges since last summer, according to D.C.
+In the District of Columbia, nearly 400 Metropolitan Police officers have turned in their badges since last summer, according to D.C.
 Police Union President Greg Pemberton.

-Mr. Pemberton blamed the exodus on the city council’s implementation of new laws holding officers personally responsible for their actions on the job, stripping them of their previous immunity from liability as agents of the state.
+Mr. Pemberton blamed the exodus on the city council’s implementation of laws holding officers personally responsible for their actions on the job, stripping them of immunity from liability as agents of the state.

 “This increase in crime can only be attributed to the D.C.
 Council’s implementation of several police reform bills and their chilling effect on professional and responsible policing,” Mr. Pemberton said in a statement.

-Wilmington, Delaware, Police Chief Robert J. Tracy, who attended the meeting with Mr. Biden and leads the president’s hometown force, said the issue of police morale was discussed.
+Police Chief Robert J. Tracy of Wilmington, Delaware, who leads the president’s hometown force, said the issue of police morale was discussed during the meeting.

 “What they did address is ‘what can we do better for officer safety and wellness and at the same time how to attract more diverse police officers,’” he told The Washington Times.